WikiToLearn/Hives-Network/README.md

 "chapter" of WikiToLearn, facilitating the participation of new contributors, and introducing new people to the idea of open learning.

 Check out [what is a hive](What_is_a_Hive.md).
 Here is a list of [proposed activities](Activities.md).

+## Starting a hive
+Check out [the CONTRIBUTING] file to understand how to start a hive.

 ## Useful links
 * Code of Conduct: https://www.kde.org/code-of-conduct/